dandisy/webcore/README.md

         webcore include webcore-microsite package as sample code for basic package

-8. Pre Configured Oauth using Laravel Passport (with resources example)
+8. Pre Configured Oauth using Laravel Passport (with RESTAPI resources example)

     - to login use http://localhost/webcore/public/oauth/token